pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

 This process filters only the fasta file and as a **main output** it creates a a list of ASVs that passed and did not pass the genetic code translation.

-In this example dataset, **ORFfinder identidied 1 ASV that did not pass the genetic code translation.**
+In this example dataset, **ORFfinder identified 1 ASV that did not pass the genetic code translation.**
 Let's discard this ASV from the dataset.

-Below, you can find a R script to clean also taxonomy and ASV tables.
+Below, you can find an R script to also clean taxonomy and ASV tables.

 .. code-block:: R